derekvawdrey/website-to-chatbot/README.md

 # Website to chatbot
-This tool allows you to create a chatbot from your website by converting each page into embeddings and storing them in a Vector database.
+This tool allows you to create a chatbot for your website by converting each page into embeddings and storing them in a Vector database.
 The embeddings are then used to give OpenAI’s GPT access to information on your website.
 When a user types in relevant information, their input is converted into embeddings and fed to the vector database.
 Once the closest matches are found, GPT analyzes the information from the user and the vector database to return a response.

-This project was designed for the McKay School of Education.
+This project was designed for the McKay School of Education at BYU.
 Developed by Derek Vawdrey.

 # How to use
 1. Download the repository
 2. Install requirements.txt (python3 -m pip install -r ./requirements.txt)
+3. Create a pinecone.io free database (and OpenAI API account)
-3. Create a .env file in the webtochatbot folder
+4. Create a .env file in the webtochatbot folder
 ```
     SECRET_KEY=anything_good_here
     OPENAI_API_KEY=xxx